Teradata/product-help/UseCases/SalesOffload/README.md

 ```

-#### Step 2: Explore the offloaded historical data
+#### Step 2: Explore offloaded historical data.

-As you have seen we only have 1 year of sales data in our data warehouse as this is by far the most queried, but for compliance many companies need to keep up to 10 years of historical data.
-The older data has been exported from Vantage on a monthly basis and loaded into Amazon S3 for long term storage.
-With Teradata Vantage we can seamlessly access this offloaded data and join with the rest of the data to get insights over long term trends and handle audit requests with ease.
-This includes using existing queries and reports that would otherwise need to be re-written!
+You have only one year of sales data in the data warehouse because this is by far the most queried.
+For compliance, many companies need to keep up to 10 years of historical data.
+The older data is exported from Vantage on a monthly basis and loaded into Amazon S3 for long-term storage.
+With Teradata Vantage, you can seamlessly access this offloaded data and join it with the rest of the data to get insights over long-term trends and handle audit requests with ease.
+This includes using existing queries and reports that would otherwise need to be rewritten!

-We know the bucket where the offloaded sales data is located, so let's take a look at some of the data that is there - using the READ_NOS function we can get the list of files and their sizes.
+You know the bucket where the offloaded sales data is located, so look at some of the data there.
+Use the READ_NOS function to get the list of files and their sizes:

 ```sql